-Finally, AMES includes two test cases that can be used as templates for new case studies.
-The first test case is a dynamic extension of a static 5-bus example by
+Finally, AMES includes three test cases that can be used as templates for new case studies.
+The first test case is a simple two-bus system.
+The second test case is a dynamic extension of a static 5-bus example by

 John Lally (2002, Section 6)

 now used extensively in ISO-NE/PJM training manuals.
-The second test case is a dynamic extension of the static IEEE 30-bus system presented in an appendix (Section D.4, pp. 477-478) of
+The third test case is a dynamic extension of the static IEEE 30-bus system presented in an appendix (Section D.4, pp. 477-478) of

 Shahidehpour et al. (2002).

 It is hoped that the free open-source release of AMES will encourage the cumulative development of future versions with enhanced features critical for determining the performance of real-world restructured electricity markets.
+Some of these enhanced features have already been developed or are in progress for the next AMES release.
 Examples of such enhanced features include:

 - possibility of shocks to the system leading to differences arising between day D-1 financial contracts and day D

-required transactions that must be settled in the day-D real-time market at real-time LMPs
+required transactions that must be settled in the day-D real-time imbalance market at real-time LMPs (AMES V3.5).